Types of Pedals

 - Can be best for learning bike handling skills and trying new techniques and terrain.

 - Forces you to learn appropriate pedal pressure with your feet.

 - Allows you to bail from your bike quicker.

-- There is no learning curve; you install them and go.
+- There is no learning curve, just install them and go.

-- Feet can be bounced of the pedals accidentally and in rough terrain.
+- Feet can be bounced off the pedals accidentally in rough terrain.